Ingrid Olava: Releases on independent record label

-In December 2014 Brænd Eriksen released the single "Mens jeg sover", her first independent release on her own label Daring Viola.
+In December 2014 Ingrid Olava Brænd Eriksen released the single "Mens jeg sover", her first independent release on her own label Daring Viola.
 The single was part of the soundtrack for the Norwegian documentary film Glade jul, which was shown on the Norwegian broadcaster NRK1 in December 2014.

-In October 2016 Brænd Eriksen released the EP HEKT, which consists of three songs.
+In October 2016 Ingrid Olava Brænd Eriksen released the EP HEKT, which consists of three songs.
 The EP was released on Brænd Eriksen's own, independent label.
 In November 2017 Brænd Eriksen released the album HEKT, available in digital music stores.
 In 2018 Ingrid Olava and pianist Andreas Ulvo will release the album Innlandet on 16 March 2018.